isonic1/ruby-api-framework/README.md

 2. Json report: ruby-api-framework//output/rspec.json

-3. When tests are run in parallel, by default they generate a rspec.html (rspec2.html...) report for every process.
+3. When tests are run in parallel, by default they generate a rspec.html ... rspec2.html etc... eport for every process.
 I created a script "merge_reports.rb" to combine all reports into one after the tests complete.

 4. Rspec has a bug when using `--color` with adding ascii characters to the html report.
 I created a new html formatter to fix this issue.
 Additionally, I capture the full request path on every api call and print it inside the report on failures.
 I also modified the html snippet extractor to capture the entire test so you dont have to open the framework to see the logic.
     * See the .rspec, .rspec_parallel, and spec_helper.rb files for rspec settings.